s-damian/damian-pagination-php/README.md

 This package is developed by [Stephen Damian](https://github.com/s-damian)

-🛠️ 100% handcrafted code (no LLMs were used)

 ### Introduction - Damian Pagination PHP

 Damian Pagination PHP is an open-source PHP library designed to provide simple yet comprehensive pagination functionality.